segmentio/segment-docs/src/protocols/apis-and-extensions/typewriter.md

 - [Swift Quickstart](#swift-quickstart)
 - [Kotlin Quickstart](#kotlin-quickstart)

+> info ""
+> For use with the Analytics-iOS and Analytics-Android SDK, use [Typewriter v7](/docs/protocols/apis-and-extensions/typewriter-v7).

-> Have feedback on Typewriter?
+Have feedback on Typewriter?
 Consider opening a [GitHub issue here](https://github.com/segmentio/typewriter/issues/new).

 ## Prerequisites